• Skip to content

 Unboxing XR2206 Function Generator DIY Kit

-When you get your Function Generator Kit, you’ll find a plastic bag with:
+When you get your Function Generator Kit, you’ll find a plastic bag with everything that you need:

 • A PCB;